United States forms

 - When filing DS-5540 alongside I-864 (I-864 affidavit of support used alongside DS-5540 for financial eligibility)

-- Using a stamped or typewritten name in place of a proper signature is a common mistake.
+- Using a stamped or typewritten name instead of providing a proper signature on the form.

 Immigrant visas (consular / NVC)